Quirktree/info314-website/docs/assignments/lab3.md

 ## Overview
 The purpose of this lab is for students to gain hands on experience with DNS.
 By the end of the lab you will be familiar with:

-- `dig`
+- **`dig`** (or PowerShell's **`Resolve-DnsName`** command)
 - DNS queries
 - security faults of DNS

-We highly recommend using search engines to help you find solutions.As usual, there will be multiple ways to complete this lab.
+We highly recommend using search engines to help you find solutions.
+As usual, there will be multiple ways to complete this lab.
 Please use the template provided on Canvas under the Assignment "Lab 3 - Analyze DNS & HTTP in Wireshark" to complete your lab report.